TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/Register.rst

 It is possible to store variable values into a memory stack which is called "register".
 The cObjects :ref:`LOAD_REGISTER <cobj-load-register>` and :ref:`RESTORE_REGISTER <cobj-restore-register>` provide this storage functionality.
 Some TYPO3 cObjects use internal registers.
-Esp.  the menus are built be registers (e.g. count_HMENU, count_HMENU_MENUOBJ, count_menuItems).
+Esp.  the menus are built by registers (e.g. count_HMENU, count_HMENU_MENUOBJ, count_menuItems).

 Defining registers